 Realign yourself with your company values, your mission statement and how you’re positioned in the market.
 This is a great way to set yourself up for the rest of the day and keep your actions laser-focused on what is going to get you to that next level.

 Reviewing your core values statements will make sure that they are top of mind when you’re making decisions for the rest of the day.
 Core values are a great compass for your business so having strong statements to help you make hard decisions and keep you focused on what you’re working towards are a great tool to have in your Visionary Toolbox.

 Your mission statement is a powerful tool to keep you and your team (if you have one) on track with the BIGGER goal, the somewhat “unattainable” one to keep the momentum and drive of your business going.
 Your CEO Day is a great time to check in on that to make sure it’s big enough and still aligned with the vision you have for your business.

-During the Strategy part of your CEO Day, it never hurts to check in on and reflect how you’re currently sitting in the market.
+During the Strategy part of your CEO Day, it never hurts to check in on and reflect on how you’re currently sitting in the market.
 Are you attracting your dream clients?
 Do you like how you’re showing up for your audience?
 Do your products reflect the impact you want to have?

-Let’s talk Money, Honey
+Let’s Talk Money, Honey

 Before we jump into action planning and really making moves, it’s important to get your finances in order.
 Knowing what’s coming in and what’s going out is critical for making smart business decisions.
-When you’re in the know, you can start reviewing what business helped you make the most money, how much money it cost you to offer your different products and services, where your sunk costs are and how you can get more lean (or what areas need more investment).
+When you’re in the know, you can start reviewing what business helped you make the most money, how much money it cost you to offer your different products and services, where your sunk costs are and how you can get leaner (or what areas need more investment).

 During this time, you can: